Diversity, Equity and Inclusion Scholarship Program

 How does it work?

 Once a letter of agreement has been signed, the participating company can register up to 10 participants.
-In order to be eligible for the scholarship, the candidate must be new to either the company or the treasury, finance or FP&A department and must have been hired as part of a DE&I initiative.
+In order to be eligible for the scholarship, the candidate must have no previous treasury, finance or FP&A experience and must have been hired within the past 30 days in to the treasury, finance or FP&A department as part of a DE&I initiative.

 Candidates will be required to fill out an application to the certification program they have chosen.
 Candidates will not be required to meet the experience eligibility requirement at the time of their application.
 Once approved, candidates will be provided with access to the Exam Prep Platform and registration in the testing window they chose when they applied.